-We can further study the structure of these maps by looking at their Kraus matrices.
-We have the unnormalised eigenvectors of the Choi matrix: $\{\ket{\Kr_k}\}=\{\sum_{i}\sqrt{p(i|i)}\ket{ii};\allowbreak \sqrt{p(j|i)}\ket{ij}, \; i\neq j\}$, such that $C=\sum_k\ketbra{\Kr_k}$.
-The associated Kraus matrices are the un-vectorised elements: These Kraus matrices have the characteristic of not being able to generate coherence, but, in the case of $\sum_{i}\sqrt{p(i|i)}\ketbra{i}$, not completely destroy it.
+These Kraus matrices have the characteristic of not being able to generate coherence, but, in the case of $\sum_{i}\sqrt{p(i|i)}\ketbra{i}$, not completely destroy it.
 In the context of the theory of quantum coherence as a resource, these matrices are incoherent operations (IO), but not strictly incoherent (SIO) \cite{streltsov17}. \end{remark}

 \begin{remark} If $\rho$ and $\sigma$ commute, we can consider the case where we restrict our channels to classical channels to see how it relates to known classical distances and whether classical maps are optimal in the quantum setting.
-A quantum map will be classical if its \jamiol matrix is diagonal in a product basis.
-WLOG we let $\rho$ and $\sigma$ be diagonal in the canonical basis and the \jamiol matrix be diagonal in the product of canonical basis.
+A quantum map will be classical if its {\jamiol} matrix is diagonal in a product basis.
+W.l.o.g.~$\rho$ and $\sigma$ are diagonal in the computational basis and the {\jamiol} matrix be diagonal in the product of canonical basis.
 As seen in \cref{remark:classicalBayes} a state over time in this case will be of the form $Q=\sum_{ij}p_{ij}\ketbra{ij}$, with $p_{ij}$ a joint probability distribution, that is a classical coupling.
-It is immediate to see that the associated cost with cost matrix $\tilde{K}_0=\I-\frac{1}{d}\S$ is related to the total variation distance as follows: $\Tr\cwich{(\I-\frac{1}{d}\S)Q}=\sum_{ij}p_{ij}- \frac{1}{d}\sum_ip_{ii}=1-\frac{1}{d}\sum_ip_{ii}=1-\frac{1}{d}+\frac{1}{d}\frac{1}{2}|\rho-\sigma|\geq 1-\frac{1}{d}$\footnote{We abuse notation here be denoting the classical probability distribution associated to the diagonal of states $\rho,\sigma$ in the canonical basis by $\rho,\sigma$.}.
-We obtain the cost in \cref{prop:commCost} without the term $-\frac{1}{d}\sum_{i\neq j}p_i\sqrt{p(i|i)p(j|j)}$\footnote{We were using $K_0=d\tilde{K}_0$, so the term $\frac{1}{d}$was not there.}.
+It is immediate to see that the associated cost with cost matrix $\tilde{K}_0=\I-\frac{1}{d}\S$ is related to the total variation distance as follows: $\Tr\cwich{(\I-\frac{1}{d}\S)Q}=\sum_{ij}p_{ij}- \frac{1}{d}\sum_ip_{ii}=1-\frac{1}{d}\sum_ip_{ii}=1-\frac{1}{d}+\frac{1}{d}\frac{1}{2}|\rho-\sigma|\geq 1-\frac{1}{d}$.\footnote{We slightly abuse notation here be denoting the classical probability distribution associated to the diagonal of states $\rho,\sigma$ in the canonical basis by $\rho,\sigma$.} We obtain the cost in \cref{prop:commCost} without the term $-\frac{1}{d}\sum_{i\neq j}p_i\sqrt{p(i|i)p(j|j)}$.
 The fact that this cost is larger than $1-\frac{1}{d}$ shows that a large gap can exist between the cost associated to classical channels and the optimal quantum cost, which can go to zero by definition. \end{remark}